rockscript/rockscript/rockscript/src/main/resources/webfiles/docs/introduction.md

 approvalService.approve(chuckResponse.body.value.joke);
 ```

-For more details about which subset of JavaScript is supported, see
-<a onclick="show('language')">RockScript language</a>
+The *RockScript server* is the server that manages scripts, script versions and script executions.

+![RockScript Overview](img/overview.png)

+The RockScript server has a HTTP web <a onclick="show('api')">API</a> to
+* Manage scripts
+* Manage script versions
+* Start script executions
+* Query events, script executions, scripts and script versions

+There is a <a onclick="show('cli')">command line interface</a> which you can use to call the API and SPI
+through the command line.

+<a onclick="show('services')">Services</a> make functionality available through service functions that can be invoked
+from the scripts.
+The first and most common service is the HTTP service which comes out of the box.

+The RockScript server also has a HTTP <a onclick="show('service-spi')">Service SPI</a> to add new service functions
+really fast and easy.

 ## Terminology

-The *RockScript server* is the server that manages scripts and script executions.

-![RockScript Overview](img/overview.png)

 A *script* on the server can be identified by its name and has multiple *script version*s.